thomashmartin/Lab/docs/Projects/Page.md

     3. Squirt solvent through the syringe.
     4. Clean the plunger and the needle with a Kimwipe moistened with your solvent.

-1. For a solvent blank:  Pull about 2 $\mu$L acetone into the syringe.
+1. For a solvent blank:  Pull about 2 $$\mu$$L acetone into the syringe.
 Record how much you end up loading into the syringe.
 (Check with your instructor to see if you need to do this.)

 1. For samples:
     1. Pull 2 $\mu$L of your sample into the syringe.
 Make sure inject *exactly* the same amount into each instrument.